 If you have a tripod for your iPhone, it’s a good idea to take it with you.
-It will allow you to easily keep your iPhone perfectly still to ensure you get the sharpest shots possible.
+You’ll also need an iPhone tripod mount to attach your phone to the tripod.
+This will allow you to easily keep your phone perfectly still to ensure you get the sharpest shots possible.

 If you don’t own a tripod, you could try steadying your iPhone on something solid like a wall, a fencepost or a rock in order to avoid camera shake.

 If you need to handhold your phone, try steadying yourself by leaning against a solid object such as tree.